What is data-driven marketing?

 Do you want to discover how big data could help you deliver a much higher ROI?

 Marketing has undergone a fundamental shift lately.
 Gone is the old approach – working off assumptions or a gut feeling.
-Today, marketers turn to the most reliable source of information: The customer data.
+Today, marketers turn to the most reliable source of information:

 Unfortunately, though, so many still struggle with the data-driven approach.
 Many often ask us where to find relevant data.
 Others complain about the lack of tools.
 They don’t know how to access, analyse, and compare the information they have.

-But before we begin, we want to reassure you of something.
+Before we begin, we want to reassure you of something.

 The idea of data-driven marketing may seem intimidating at first.
 But strip it of all jargon, and many of its strategies should immediately sound familiar.